-Loosely cover the tin with the oiled cling film and leave it to rise in a warm place for 40 minutes.
+Invert a mixing bowl over the tin and leave it to rise in a warm place for 40 minutes.

 Pre-heat the oven.

-Remove the cling film and bake for 40-45 minutes.
+Remove the inverted bowl and bake for 35-40 minutes.
 You will know it’s done when the bottom sounds hollow when tapped.

 Leave to cool on a wire rack.